JacobMcAllister/Testing-DevOps/README.md

 You can then nativegate to GitHub - Actions of the repository and see the workflow.

-Next we will look at the live deployment.
+Next we will look at the live deployment (if the test pass) and see your changes.
 I personally use docker playerground with your DOCKER login credentials

 [Docker Playground]https://labs.play-with-docker.com/